ivan1993spb/snake-server/README.md

 ## Game Web-Socket messages description

-The request `ws://localhost:8080/ws/games/1` connects to the game Web-Socket JSON stream by game identificator.
+The request `ws://localhost:8080/ws/games/1` connects to the game Web-Socket JSON stream by a game identificator.

-When connection has established, handler:
+When a connection has been established, the server handler does:

 * Initializes the game session
 * Returns the playground size
-* Returns all objects on playground
+* Returns all objects on the playground
-* Creates the snake
+* Creates a snake
 * Returns the snake identifier
-* Pushes game events and objects to web-socket stream
+* Pushes game events and objects to the web-socket stream

-There are input and output web-socket messages.
+There are *input* and *output* web-socket messages.

 ### Game primitives

-To explain game objects there is JSON primitives:
+To explain game objects there is the primitives:

 * Direction: `"north"`, `"west"`, `"south"`, `"east"`
 * Dot: `[x, y]`